Skip to content

 };

-• The code assumes the two content sources are in the same directory within your feature bundle
+1. Imports the signing service content source.
+The code assumes the two content sources are in the same directory within your feature bundle.

-• Using the fetch content source pattern with partial caching
+3. Uses the fetch content source pattern with partial caching.

-• Passing the image _id to the signing service to get a signed string for the image _id
+b.
+Passes the image _id to the signing service to get a signed string for the image _id.

-Now with the content source updated to inflate the ANS object with the auth data, your blocks do not have to worry about getting auth tokens, and you can make all blocks, expect the auth token is provided for them.
-This is also more performant to handle the fetching of auth tokens on the server, but making use of caching.
+With the content source updated to inflate the ANS object with the auth data, your blocks do not have to handle getting auth tokens.
+Fetching auth tokens on the server provides better performance, but makes use of caching.

 Resizer URL creation